The Wackers: Career

 Many references to the Hot Wacks LP erroneously refer to songs that do not appear on any Wackers LPs including "Windy Days", "I Got My Friends" and remakes of "New York City" and "Rock and Roll Circus", which were songs from the Roxy album in 1970.
-The third album, Shredder, was released in 1973 and featured "Day and Night" (a chart single) (number 50 Can.), "Beach Song", and "Last Dance".
+The third album, Shredder, was released in 1973 and featured "Day and Night" (a chart single) (#50 CAN) Hey Lawdy Lawdy/I'm In Love (Elektra EK45841, 1973)), "Beach Song", and "Last Dance".

 Despite Michael Stull leaving the group shortly after the move to Montreal, and April Wine drummer Jerry Mercer and guitarist JP Lauzon playing on several of the Shredder tracks, Segarini, Trochim, Bishop, and Earnshaw went on to record an unreleased fourth album, "Wack 'n' Roll."
 Soon after, Earnshaw returned to California and Randy Bishop began a solo career.
 The Wackers soldiered on for a time with new additions—Leon Holt, Norman Vosko, and Wayne Cullen—and released one single on Polydor Records, "All I Want To Do Is Love You."
 Segarini, Trochim, and Cullen then formed The Dudes, with original April Wine members David and Ritchie Henman, and future April Wine guitarist Brian Greenway for one album.
 Bob Segarini went on to enjoy a critically acclaimed solo career and later ventured into TV and radio broadcasting.

-The group has no connection with an identically named group from Liverpool who released a single called "I Wonder Why" in 1964.
+The group has no connection with an identically named group from Liverpool who released three singles including "I Wonder Why" in 1964 and 1965.